Sudhiksha03v/brynklabs/README.md

 <h2>About Brynk Labs</h2>
 <p>
-  Brynk Labs is a stealth-mode startup backed by strong funding, founded by IIT & ISB alumni with experience at Amazon, Livspace, Paytm, and Revolut.
+  Brynk Labs is a startup (currently in stealth) backed by strong funding, founded by IIT & ISB alumni with experience at Amazon, Livspace, Paytm, and Revolut.
 </p>